 The next seven years I wandered from Chicago to Boston and New Jersey and back to Chicago.
 I managed to pull myself together, went back to school, and finished my undergraduate degree.
 In a fit of sudden clarity about what interested me –the political and social context of language — I went to graduate school at Princeton.
 It was a way to get to Austria again: I wrote my doctoral thesis on variation and change in the variety of Alemannic spoken in the villages where I had lived.
 To write the dissertation required extended fieldwork sessions in Vorarlberg just talking to people and recording them.
 In the process I learned more and more about storytelling.
 Even as I was analyzing vowels and looking at negation strategies, other lessons struck a different and deeper chord.
 I went home with enough language data for my dissertation and with a hundred stories humming in my head.

-I met my husband (aka the Mathematician) in graduate school; we married; we had a daughter.
+I met my husband (aka the Mathematician) in graduate school; we married; we had a daughter (in the early days of this weblog I referred to her as the Girlchild; now I call her the Used-to-be-Girlchild).
 I got my first academic faculty position at the University of Michigan and immersed myself in that for a good while.
 I published enough to get tenure after the usual agonies and intrigues.
 In 1997 I wrote English with an Accent: Language, Ideology and Discrimination in the United States.
 Almost twenty years later it is still the standard work in the field.
 That research turned me into something of an activist in the area of language rights.

 Through all of my early academic life, stories kept churning and turning in my subconscious.
 I started writing seriously when I was about thirty-two.
 Little by little my focus shifted to storytelling.
 Homestead was written over a five-year period and workshopped regularly with a group of women in Ann Arbor.
 Homestead grew out of my conviction that the quiet lives of women in an unfamiliar corner of the Alps were stories that I could not keep them to myself.
 These women lead hard lives, but they have such rich inner resources, and in the most important ways they are like women everywhere.
 And so I started with Laura’s story and the novel grew organically out of her broken wedding ring.